SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 <image alt="Video Call" lightImageSrc="api/bottomBar_light.png" darkImageSrc="api/bottomBar_dark.png" />

-Specifies the react component to be used to render custom content injected into the renderingContext or to override default RTC render.
+The constomContent object specifies the react component to be used for rendering each custom content type including user inserted and default types present in the [renderingContext](a).

 ### _Overrides_: